Bambino Gesù di Praga

 The Bambino Gesù di Praga via Arenzano (lit.
-'Christ Child of Prague in Arenzano') is a Roman Catholic image of the Child Jesus venerated by the Genoese faithful.
+'Child Jesus of Prague in Arenzano') is a Roman Catholic image of the Child Jesus venerated by the Genoese faithful.

 The image takes its iconography from a painting of Infant Jesus of Prague which was brought by the Carmelite Order who wanted to propagate its devotion in the area.
 Italian Marchioness Delfina Gavotti of Savona used her personal funds to build a statuary image in 1902, which merited a Pontifical decree of coronation in 1924, partly due to her pious fanaticism to the Child Jesus under this title.

 Various miraculous claims are associated with the image by its pilgrims, now preserved within the basilica.
 The image is celebrated with an annual religious feast on 1 September.